 Dryness occurs as a stand-alone vaginal discomfort.
 This can be a result of what you eat or your activities.
 But sometimes, it can also be a symptom of vaginal atrophy or atrophic vaginitis.

-This vaginal discomfort happens when the walls of your vagina becomes thin and less elastic.
+This vaginal discomfort happens when the walls of your vagina become thin and less elastic.
 As a result, you will have lesser vaginal lubrication.
 But why does this actually happen?
 Estrogen imbalance is the culprit!

 Estrogen is the main hormone supporting our reproductive organs, including our vagina.
 Below are some functions of the hormone: